shizunge/gantry/tests/README.md

 The tests will create a local registry, testing images, and services.
 Testing images are pushed to the local registry, therefore no external registry is needed.
 Then the tests will run *Gantry* to update these services.

-To test *Gantry* scripts, and run all the tests locally:
+Use the following commands to run all the tests locally.
+The tests run *Gantry* scripts on the host, but it should not affect any running docker swarm services on the host.
 ```
 bash shellspec
 ```